snoopyBear/snoopyTimeWork/README.md

 ## Known Bugs

-- Select all text with Ctrl+A and changing color will delete the whole textArea div
+- You can actually select text outside of textArea and change the font color and size smh :sob:

 ## Credits